With Australian-ADB investment, clean water is flowing in Marshall Islands’ Ebeye

 Project Result / Case Study | 27 January 2020

 - Ebeye, one of the most densely populated locations on earth, has struggled for safe water resources.

 - A newly-opened water plant funded by Australia and ADB is poised to greatly reduce cases of waterborne diseases.

 - The entire island of Ebeye in the Marshall Islands should be connected to the water grid by the end of 2020.

 Ebeye, Marshall Islands - Accessing safe, reliable drinking water has always been a challenge here for the people of Ebeye.

 Ebeye is the second largest city in the Marshall Islands and located within Kwajalein, the largest coral atoll in the world.
-With a population of about 15,000 settled on just 32 hectares of land, Ebeye’s small size is tested by a population density that is higher than Hong Kong.
+With a population of about 15,000 settled on just 32 hectares of land, Ebeye’s small size is tested by a population density that is higher than Hong Kong, China.

 Complicating life here even more, Ebeye has no freshwater streams and minimal groundwater reserves.

 For years an inefficient water supply system was only able to service households for up to one hour of safe drinking water per week.